bogzbonny/yeehaw/README.md

 I'd like to keep you apprised of some upcoming changes.
 If you do wish to experiment and or start development on yeehaw I wouldn't be too afraid of these upcoming changes, the majority of foreseeable major refactors have already been completed.
-While yeehaw is pre-1.0.0 all breaking changes will take place with a semver minor version upgrades which will be all new releases.
-In the short-term I don't plan on providing patch updates for bug fixes for minor versions.
+While yeehaw is pre-1.0.0 all breaking changes will bd semver minor version upgrades - in other words I don't plan on providing patch updates for bug fixes for minor versions.

 I'll try'n help out anyone who needs a hand understanding how to update their code if its been broken by a new release.
 Additionally a breaking changes doc